Drup/drup.github.io/_drafts/difflists.md

   | Cons (h, t) -> Cons (h, append t l2)
 {% endhighlight %}

-You can write many more functions, but writing them can be quite tricky at the time.
+We can write many more functions, but writing them can be quite tricky at the time.
 The complete code is available in [this gist][diffgist] or [this toplevel][difftop].

 [diffgist]: https://gist.github.com/Drup/f8e1564c41374bf38e2cb74dfb0c857a#file-difflist-ml
 [difftop]: https://is.gd/JoZEA1

 # Applications

-I promised in the intro that all this was actually useful and not just terrible type spaghetti.
+I promised in the introduction that all this was actually useful and not just terrible type spaghetti.
 We will now build a small format-like data type equipped with a `printf`-like function.

 What is, fundamentally, a format ?
 It can be composed of: